🇯🇵 日本語 | 🇺🇸 English

 Sorts random numbers

-srand() sets the seed of the random number generator.
-The same seed produces the same sequence, so time(NULL) is typically used.
+srand() sets the seed for the random number generator.
+Since the same seed always produces the same sequence, time(NULL) is a common choice.

 Q3.
 Which expression gives a die roll of 1 to 6?